 The main motivation of our study was the question whether it would be possible to improve on existing and commonly used codon-based models for predicting expression levels.
 The results showed that the original models are relatively robust to the exact way they are parameterized.
-However, one could argue that these models could still be improved if other protein properties were included as additional features in the prediction.
+Perhaps such models could still be improved if other protein properties were included as additional features in the prediction.